Xuanwu (god): Stories

+Several legendary narratives account for Xuanwu's origins as a deified figure.

 The original story

-One story says that Xuanwu was originally a prince of Jing Le State in northern Hebei during the time of the Yellow Emperor.
-As he grew up, he felt the sorrow and pain of the life of ordinary people and wanted to retire to a remote mountain for cultivation of the Tao.
+One tradition identifies Xuanwu as a prince of the Jingle Kingdom (淨樂國) in northern Hebei, born to King Mingzhen and Queen Shansheng.
+Renouncing his royal inheritance, he travelled to a remote mountain — traditionally identified with Mount Wudang — where he spent forty-two years in self-cultivation, eventually attaining immortality.

 Qing Dynasty version

-Another says that Xuanwu was originally a butcher who had killed many animals mercilessly.
-Yet as time passed, his conscience grew and he felt remorse for his actions.
-Upon repenting, he abandoned butchery and retired to a remote mountain for cultivation of the Tao.
+A later tradition recorded during the Qing dynasty recounts that Xuanwu was originally a butcher who had killed many animals.
+Over time, his conscience troubled him, and upon repenting he abandoned butchery and retired to a remote mountain to cultivate the Tao.

-One day, after assisting a woman in labor, as he cleaned her blood stained clothes in a river nearby, the words "Dark (or Mysterious) Heavenly Highest Deity" (玄天上帝 Xuántiān Shàngdì) appeared before him.
-The woman in labor was a manifestation of the goddess Guanyin.
-To redeem his sins, he dug out his own stomach and intestines and washed them in the river.
-The river then became dark and murky.
-After a while, the river flowed clear and pure once again.

-Xuanwu lost his stomach and intestines while he was washing them in the river.
-The Jade Emperor was moved by his sincerity and determination to clear his sins, and made him an immortal with the title of Xuántiān Shàngdì.
+In a related hagiographic narrative, after assisting a woman in labour, he washed her bloodstained garments in a river nearby, when the words "Dark (or Mysterious) Heavenly Highest Deity" (玄天上帝 Xuántiān Shàngdì) appeared before him.
+The woman in labour was a manifestation of the bodhisattva Guanyin, who was testing his resolve.
+To redeem his sins, he disembowelled himself and washed his stomach and intestines in the river.
+The river became dark and murky, then flowed clear and pure once again.
+The Jade Emperor, moved by his sincerity, made him an immortal with the title Xuantian Shangdi.

-After he became an immortal, his stomach and intestines absorbed the essence of the earth.
-His viscera transformed into a demonic turtle and a demonic snake, who started to hurt people.
-No one could subdue the demonic animals.
-Eventually, Xuanwu returned to earth to subdue them.
-After defeating them, he later used them as his subordinates.
+After he became an immortal, his discarded viscera absorbed the essence of the earth and transformed into a demonic turtle and a demonic snake, which began to harm people.
+Xuanwu eventually returned to subdue them, and thereafter they served as his attendants — providing a narrative origin for his iconographic association with these two animals.

 Generals Wan Gong and Wan Ma

 Zhenwu (Xuanwu) with the two generals, and the Snake and Tortoise figures at his feet, at the Wudang Temple of Yangzhou.

-Xuanwu is sometimes portrayed with two generals standing besides him, General Wan Gong (萬公) and General Wan Ma (萬媽).
-The two generals are deities that handle many local issues from children's birth, medication, family matters as well as fengshui consultation.
+Xuanwu is sometimes portrayed with two generals standing beside him, General Wan Gong (萬公) and General Wan Ma (萬媽).